cyberartemio/wof-pwnagotchi-plugin/README.md

 </div>

 ## ✅ Prerequisites
 Before installing this plugin on your Pwnagotchi, you need to have Wall of Flippers installed.
-To install it, follow the installation steps on Wall of Flippers Github [repository](https://github.com/K3YOMI/Wall-of-Flippers#-installing-and-requirements-).
+To install it, follow the installation steps on the Github's [repository](https://github.com/cyberartemio/Wall-of-Flippers) of my version of Wall of Flippers.

-> [!TIP]
-> If you want to run Wall of Flippers as a systemd daemon (i.e. headless mode), download and use the version from [my repo](https://github.com/cyberartemio/Wall-of-Flippers) (you can follow the PR status on the official branch [here](https://github.com/K3YOMI/Wall-of-Flippers/pull/18)).
-For the installation process, check out the Pwnagotchi guide inside the `README.md`.

 ## 🚀 Installation

+> [!IMPORTANT]
+> If you install the plugin using `pwnagotchi plugins` command, make sure to add also `wof_assets` directory to the directory where plugins are stored, otherwise the icon and other resources will not be rendered.
+Also, if you have Waveshare v4 screen, currently the icon is not rendering properly on pwnagotchi's screen.

 1. Login inside your pwnagotchi using SSH:
 ```sh